polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/add-custom-module.md

     Ok(())
 }
 ```
+Our `set_payment` function needs two parameters, one is `orgin`, another one is `value`.

-Then we will write the `play()` function which will actually allow users to play our game.
+Then, we will write the `play` function which will actually allow users to play our game.
 ```rust
 // This function is allows a user to play our coin-flip game fn play(origin) -> Result {